Tunisia women's national football team: History

 Yet, the Tunisian federation has committed to the establishment of a large women's national team.
 This initiative aims to create a female model of Tunisian football at the international level and to change the finding of FIFA.
 This organization, advised by Tarek Bouchamaoui, will be able to see the skills of women's football.
-Moreover, Tarek Bouchamaoui, a member of the FIFA council, wishes an improvement of all the teams in Africa, including the women's teams.
+Moreover, Bouchamaoui, a member of the FIFA Council, wishes an improvement of all the teams in Africa, including the women's teams.

-2022

 The Tunisian team qualified for second time to 2022 Women's Africa Cup of Nations after a victory against Equatorial Guinea.
 In their first match against Togo, Tunisia recorded their first win ever in the WAFCON 4–1.
 Even with two defeats against Zambia 1–0 and Cameroon 2–0, the team was still able to qualify to the quarter-finals for the first time ever as one of the third ranked teams.
-But with Tunisia only finished third, it faced a tough task against traditional women's powerhouse South Africa, as the game was also a historic chance for Tunisia to qualify for the 2023 FIFA Women's World Cup for their first-time ever, and could be another potential Arab team to debut after Morocco a day earlier.
-Against South Africa, Tunisia was unfortunate to lose 1–0 with a grit performance against one of the best teams in Africa.
+Against South Africa, Tunisia lost 1–0.
 The Tunisians still had another chance with a Repechage match against Senegal to enter the inter-confederation play-offs, yet another lacklustre performance saw Tunisia's dream crashed out, losing 2–4 on penalties.